General FAQs

 What is an LTI or integrated third-party tool and when will they be available in Brightspace?

 Learning tools interoperability (LTIs) refer to a third-party tool that can be directly integrated with a learning management system such as Brightspace and Blackboard.
 Examples of LTIs include Turnitin, Zoom, and Gradescope.
-There will be 36 third-party tools available in Brightspace – 30 of these tools are currently available in Blackboard, and 6 of these tools are net new.
+There are 36 third-party tools available in Brightspace – 30 of these tools were available in Blackboard, and 6 of these tools are net new.
 You can review the LTIs here.

 What content will be migrated from Blackboard to Brightspace?